Less than a two hour drive from north of Melbourne (150 km), Bendigo is perfect for a day trip. And even better for an overnight stay.

 The Bendigo Art Gallery does an excellent job in keeping the city on the must-visit cultural map.
 It regularly holds exclusive exhibitions that draw in thousands of visitors from both interstate and overseas.
 Part of the charm of Bendigo is that the whole city gets behind the show with events, promotions, themed menus and inventive cocktails.

-We, at Eatability, have visited Bendigo many times, most recently in July 2022 to take in the Elvis: Direct from Graceland Exhibition, and always take the opportunity to get in some serious eating and drinking.
+We, at Eatability, have visited Bendigo many times, most recently in July 2022 to take in the Elvis: Direct from Graceland Exhibition.
+For us, any excuse to head to Bendigo is welcome.
+It’s always a great opportunity to get in some serious eating and drinking.

 Location: 155/157 View St, Bendigo, VIC 3550 Ph: (03) 5442 4411